NFL on Westwood One Sports: Other programming

 Westwood One, in addition to its game coverage and highlight show on Sundays, Mondays, and Thursdays, offers to affiliate stations four different NFL-related programs during the season leading up to the Super Bowl.
 The first to premiere is Fantasy Football Forecast, originally an hour-long weekly program hosted by Kevin Kugler and James Lofton regarding fantasy leagues.
 This program premieres in late August and runs until the final week of the season and is now a two-minute feature hosted by Jason Horowitz.

 A second program, NFL Insider, runs from the beginning of the season through to the Super Bowl, is a program hosted by Scott Graham, where he provided analysis of the week, present highlights of the previous week's action, and interview players and coaches.

 Scott Graham and Mike Golic host an NFL preview show every week (appropriately called NFL Preview), where they analyze each game in depth and provide information about what players and other factors will play roles in the upcoming week.
 This program runs through Super Bowl Sunday and is thirty minutes in length, but runs for an hour leading into the Super Bowl.

 A live radio version of The NFL Today runs every Sunday morning before the main CBS version during the season, hosted by Amber Theoharis alongside rotating analysts.

 Warner also hosts a weekly podcast The Kurt Warner QB Podcast (named after Warner himself), where he and Kevin Harlan analyze and review quarterback plays throughout the season.

 During the first months of the COVID-19 pandemic, the network also re-broadcast select NFL postseason games from past seasons, including Super Bowl I, Super Bowl XLII, and Super Bowl LIV.

-Under the NFL's 2022 contract with Westwood One, it will also provide coverage of other "tentpole" events such as the NFL Draft Combine, NFL Draft, the schedule release, and the NFL Honors.
+Under the NFL's 2022 contract with Westwood One, it will also provide coverage of other "tentpole" events such as the NFL draft combine, the NFL draft, the schedule release, and the NFL Honors.